 Quartz particles have a high melting point, they must enter the glaze melt by being dissolved by it (usually the last particles to do so).
-Obviously the silica should be as fine as possible to increase its surface area to be more readily dissolved.
-The more that dissolves the closer the physical properties of the fired glaze will be its theoretical (e.g. degree of melting, thermal expansion, transparency, durability).
-This brand of silica, #90 (likely 45 microns) classifies as 200 mesh even though 2.8% remains on the 200 mesh screen.
+Obviously, the silica should be as fine as possible to increase its surface area to be more readily dissolved.
+The more that dissolves the closer the physical properties of the fired glaze will be to the theoretical (e.g. degree of melting, thermal expansion, transparency, durability).
+This brand of silica, #90 classifies as 200 mesh even though 2.8% remains on the 200 mesh screen.
 Not surprisingly, their #45 grade retains 1.9% on the 325 mesh screen.
 However, the most significant aspect is how much of the #90 is on the 325 and 270 mesh screens: 26%.
-The #45 grade only has 2.6!
+The #45 grade only retains 2.6% on them!
 This is a huge difference and shows the value of using the finer material.
 It would take a typical ball mill hours to make this difference.

 The melting temperature of ceramic glazes is a product of many complex factors.
 The manner of melting can be a slow softening or a sudden liquifying.

 Material substitutions in ceramic glaze and body recipes must consider their chemistry, mineralogy and physical properties

 200 mesh (a sieve with 200 wires/inch) is the particle size that most minerals used in the ceramic industry are processed to.

 Silica, sold as a white powder, is pure quartz mineral.
 Quartz is the most abundant mineral, it is pure SiO2 silicon dioxide.